saferpay/sndbx/texts/secure_card_data.md

 # Secure Card Data

-Saferpay Secure Card Data, or SCD for short, is a service for saving sensitive payment means information in the certified Saferpay data center.
-By using SCD, the payment means data is separated from the merchant application and no longer comes into contact with it.
-Secure Card Data is suitable for shop systems, call center solutions, inventory management, ERP and CRM systems.
-It offers the Hosted Register Form (HRF) to store payment data regardless of an actual payment been made.
+Saferpay Secure Card Data, or SCD for short, is a service for saving sensitive payment data in the certified Saferpay data center.
+By using SCD, the payment data is separated from the merchant's application and thus no longer comes into contact with it.
+Secure Card Data is suitable for shop systems, call center solutions, inventory management, ERP and CRM systems in which stored payment data is required for future/deferred or recurring/instalments payments.

+ It provides the Hosted Register Form (HRF) to simply store/tokenize payment data regardless of any actual payment been made.
+For example, if a customer wants to add different payment options to his account so that he/she can decide which one to use during the actual payment process.

 ## <a name="scd-req"></a> Requirements